 Migration to an IP based network started in 2002.
 Vector will continue to introduce IP to its substations in conjunction with the network development or protection and control upgrade projects.
-Within the next five years it is planned that all zone substations will be connected via IP network.
-The substation communication network is provided by Vector Communication and other third parties, including Telecom, Vodafone and Transpower.
+Within the next five years it is planned that all zone substations will

-5.24.6 Cyber Security
+5.9.6 Cyber Security